by Pato Bosich

 The exhibition opens an extraordinary dialogue between this contemporary artist’s Latin American cultural sensibility and the British Museum’s antiquities collection viewed through a Eurocentric prism.

 In many ancient cultures, the supernatural and the fantastic are accessed through anthropomorphism, the hybrid fusion of animal and human forms, in particular the female form.
 Ancient art has an evocative presence that is never merely visual.
 Bosich’s multi-sensory response to the antiquities give a tactile, textured quality to his drawings.
-Symbols are embodied to play and multiply with each other and new forms are reconfigured as the artist navigates these ancient époques.
-His drawings thus represent a form of artistic ‘time-travel’, a fusion of past, present, and future into a cohesive whole.

 The artworks contain a playful, vibrant and sensual dance between what is observed and what is added by suggestion.
 Something vital from before our culture seeps through, causing reconnection with a primeval realm.